 Never, ever forget your sunscreen on Tatooine.

-— A Dry, Quiet War by Tony Daniel
+— Opening words of A Dry, Quiet War by Tony Daniel

 A trope where a planet has two suns in the sky.
 Occurs primarly in sci-fi settings, but certainly isn't limited to it.